What is the SERP Feature Visibility metric?

 It is an adapted version of the Visibility metric for a website being listed (ranking) in a SERP feature, rather than in the organic results.
-It can also be seen as an impression share of a website in a specific SERP feature on the total search volume of the keywords where the SERP feature is present, in a given keyword list.
-It shows your site’s share of the total searches (impressions), out of the total potential it could get.
+It can also be seen as an impression share of a website in a specific SERP feature on the total search volume of the keywords where the SERP feature is present, in a specific keyword list.
+It shows your site’s share of the total searches (impressions) out of the total potential it could get.

 SERP Visibility = sum(Impressions) / sum(AverageSearchVolume)

 (only for the keywords where the SERP feature is present)